jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

 connectionString :: BS.ByteString
 connectionString = "dbname=awesome_db"
 ```
-The `connectionString` is simply required to connect to the database.
+The `connectionString` is required to connect to the database.
-One probably doesn't want to hard code it, but for this guide hard coding is
+One probably doesn't want to hard code it,
-good enough.
+but for this guide hard coding is good enough.

 ```haskell
 instance Database be AwesomeDb